 Don't underestimate how much your surroundings can influence your productivity.
 One study by Herman Miller found that workplace design had "a small but consistent and real influence" on workers' performance—increasing productivity as much as 16% and job satisfaction by 9%.
 Consider your desk setup across the five features below to get more work done during the day with less effort.

 The quality of lighting in your office can affect your mood and your well-being.
 Poor lighting—whether it's dim lighting or harsh lighting from overhead fluorescent lights—can cause eye strain, stress, and fatigue.
-Conversely, the best kind of light you can have in your office is natural light.
+Conversely, the best kind of light you can have in your office is natural light (it's also good for sustainability).

 As early as 1979, researchers have advised that natural light and natural views tend to reduce stress, improve mood and morale, decrease anxiety, and aid concentration.
 In a 2014 study, researchers at Northwestern Medicine and the University of Illinois at Urbana-Champaign found that workers who had more light exposure through windows at the office slept better and longer at night.
 They also tended to get more physical activity compared to workers whose offices didn't have windows.